RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Controller Utility/Set Digital Output.md

 ## **Input Parameters**

 **Robot Controller (RC):** Defines the ABB IRC5 robot controller that is connected to.
-A virtual or real ABB IRC5 robot controller can be defined by using the [Get Controller]({{ site.baseurl }}{% link docs/Robot Components/Categories/Code Generation/Get Controller.md %}) component.
+A virtual or real ABB IRC5 robot controller can be defined by using the [Get Controller]({{ site.baseurl }}{% link docs/Robot Components/Categories/Controller Utility/Get Controller.md %}) component.

 **DI Name (N):** Defines the name of the digital output based on a string value.
 This needs to be the same name that is defined in the ABB IRC5 robot controller for the digital output.

 **State (S):** Defines the state that sould be set for the digital input based on a boolean value.

 **Update (U):** If set to true, the state of the digital output will be changed in the robot controller.
+It is recommended to use of button for this input parameter.

 ## **Output Parameters**